hillchoon/netauto/README.md

   -l FILE, --host_list FILE
-                        Direcotry to a list of hosts -c COMMANDS [COMMANDS ...], --commands COMMANDS [COMMANDS ...] command(s) in format of "command 1" "command 2"...single and double quote function the same -f FILE, --cmdfile FILE
+                        Direcotry to a list of hosts -c COMMANDS [COMMANDS ...], --commands COMMANDS [COMMANDS ...] command(s) in format of "command1" "command2"...single
+                        and double quote function the same -f FILE, --cmdfile FILE
                         Directory to a cli command file.
   -m {show,testconfig,commit}, --mode {show,testconfig,commit}
                         Operation mode: Default to "show", options of "testconfig" and "commit"
-  -d {g,p,mp}, --model {g,p,mp}
-                        Chassis model: This option is only needed when operation mode is "testconfig" or "commit".
-Default to "g" for "general" when proposing changes are irrelevant to chassis model,other choices are "p" for "EX4300-48P" and "mp" for "EX4300-48MP" -r {core,edge,dc,ext,mgmt}, --role {core,edge,dc,ext,mgmt}
-                        Chassis role: This option is only needed when operation mode is "testconfig" or "commit".
-Default to "edge" for regular edge switches.
-Other choices are "core", "ext" for extension switches, "dc" for data centre switches, and "mgmt" for management switches.
   -p {bby,sry,van}, --campus {bby,sry,van}
-                        Campus: self-explanatory
+                        Campus: self-explanatory.
+All campuses are covered if no option of campus is provided -r {all,core,edge,dc,ext,mgmt}, --role {all,core,edge,dc,ext,mgmt}
+                        Chassis role: Default to "all" for all chassis.
+Other choices are: "core" for CORE switches; "edge" for EDGE switches; "ext" for EXTENSION switches; "dc" for DATACENTRE switches, and "mgmt" for MANAGEMENT
+                        network.
+  -d {all,c,p,mp,m}, --model {all,c,p,mp,m}
+                        Chassis model: Default to "all" for all models,other choices are "c" for "EX2300-C-12P", "p" for "EX4300-48P/EX2300", "mp" for "EX4300-48MP",and "m"
+                        for manual input
 ```

 ## fireblade.py